openrewrite/rewrite-docs/authoring-recipes/refaster-recipes.md

 # Getting started with Refaster template recipes

 Refaster template recipes are recipes created from [Refaster templates](refaster-recipes.md#terminology) that refactor code by doing straightforward replacements (e.g., converting `StringUtils.equals(..)` to `Objects.equals(..)`).
 These are more than just a string replacement, though; they offer compiler and type support.
 They can also be used to build more complex recipes.
+Please note, though, that Refaster recipes are **whitespace agnostic** – meaning that you can't use a Refaster recipe to add or remove whitespace.

 Let's walk through everything you need to know to get started making your own.